arks-org/arks.github.io/content/_posts/2024-11-07-community-update-1400-ark-organizations.md

 <!--more-->

-![][arkabytld]{: .img-thumbnail .img-responsive fetchpriority="high" height="142" loading="eager" width="129" }
+![][arkabytld]{: .img-thumbnail .img-responsive fetchpriority="high" height="auto" loading="eager" }
 *Number of ARK organizations per top-level domain next to the #WDPD2024 logo.*

-On November 7, which is [[World Digital Preservation Day]], we are delighted to announce that the number of ARK organizations has surpassed 1400.
+On November 7, which is [World Digital Preservation Day](https://www.dpconline.org/events/world-digital-preservation-day), we are delighted to announce that the number of ARK organizations has surpassed 1400.
 That number includes

 - 10 national libraries
 - 185 universities